nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 ## Support file

-The support informations are stored in a `support.json` file The recommended baseline practice is to include a file named `support.json` in the root direcotry of the project.
+The support informations are stored in a `support.json` file.
+The recommended baseline practice is to include a file named `support.json` in the root directory of the project.

 This file documents the maintainers expectations adding more useful metadata.